Deep Learning for Sea Surface Temperature Reconstruction under Cloud Occlusion: Acknowledgements

 The code developed in this work is available in the GitHub repository at the following url: \url{https://github.com/asperti/SST_reconstruction}.
 Main datasets may be accessed trough the notebooks in the repository or downloaded from the sites specified in the work.

-\subsection{Acknowledgements}
+\section{Acknowledgements}

-This research was partially funded and supported by the following Projects: \begin{itemize} \item Future AI Research (FAIR) project of the National Recovery and Resilience Plan (NRRP), Mission 4 Component 2 Investment 1.3 funded from the European Union - NextGenerationEU. \item ISCRA Project ``AI for weather analysis and forecast'' (AIWAF2) \end{itemize}
+This research was partially funded and supported by the following Projects: \begin{itemize} \item Future AI Research (FAIR) project of the National Recovery and Resilience Plan (NRRP), Mission 4 Component 2 Investment 1.3 funded from the European Union - NextGenerationEU. \item ISCRA Project ``AI for weather analysis and forecast'' (AIWAF2) \item CMEMS Med-MFC (Copernicus Marine Service - Mediterranean Sea Marine Forecasting Center), Mercator Ocean International. \end{itemize}